addisoncrump/Vitsy/README.md

 Note that these can extend to the StackOverflow limit.

+### Verbose Mode
+- Verbose Mode is enabled through the command line with the "--verbose" flag.
+- Verbose Mode is only supported in the non-safe jar.
+This is planned to change in the future.
+- Basic Syntax:
+   - Separate every command with a semicolon.
+   - Separate every method index with a colon. (as you would separate every method in the golfed mode with a newline)
+   - For details on individual commands, please see Converter.java

 ### Basic Syntax
  - input: i
     - push the top item of the input stack as an integer to the program stack